Life is really very simple. What we give out, we get back.

 The standard symptoms may come and go, become more or less intense, or remain constant.

-What happens in hypnosis and meditation is that the balance of chemical neurotransmitters such as serotonin and dopamine change dramatically both during hypnosis and afterwards, the latter apparently as a direct response to suggestions during hypnosis.
+What happens in hypnosis and meditation is that the balance of chemical neurotransmitters such as serotonin and dopamine change dramatically both during hypnosis and afterwards, the latter apparently as a direct response to suggestions.

-The act of entering hypnosis and meditation, often induced through calming, meditative practice appears to increase serotonin levels (feel-good, inner peace neurotransmitters) and this primes the brain for acceptance of hypnotic suggestion, whilst dampening conflict responses.
+The act of entering hypnosis and meditation, often induced through calming and a meditative practice appears to increase serotonin levels (feel-good, inner peace neurotransmitters) and this primes the brain for acceptance of hypnotic suggestions, whilst dampening conflict responses.

 Importantly, this is precisely the chemical reaction that takes place with the use of most bulk standard anti-depressants.